Wednesday, December 14, 2011

 Sorry, but a blender of food processor just doesn't cut it when grating potatoes for latkes.
 It's a labor of love and best done by hand.
 The small holes on a box grater are too small and will result in a mush.
 You want about five grating holes to an inch.
 Yes, you should measure.

 My mother and grandmother used this simple grater for potato pancakes.
-I wish I would saved either or both when they passed because I recently purchased one and the poor quality tell me it won't last very long!
+I wish I would saved either or both when they passed because I recently purchased one and the poor quality tells me it won't last very long!

 Through the years, I have accumulated a number of graters just for this recipe.
 I like my latkes crunchy on the outside and perimeter, but a bit softer in the middle.
 For those who are thinking these are nothing more than a smashed tater tot or McDonald's hash brown, move on.
 Not even close!